 The fact that this retrograde is taking place in Aquarius is also a Thing.
 Aquarius is the most tech-y sign of the zodiac, and the speedy planet's retrograde is known to mess with our tech — so any gadget-related mishaps will probably be especially annoying.
 We should be extra-careful: Double-check emails and texts before sending, and always back up your work on your computer.

 The mental exhaustion during this transit is going to be real.
 "Aquarius is an intellectual and very mental sign," Montúfar says.
 "Life will be moving at a rapid speed and big changes will be taking place on a societal level."
-(Let's just say, our eyes will be on the new Biden administration.)
 In one way, the Rx will help us adapt to these changes.
 "We may not feel so attached to situations and people from an outside lens," says Lisa Stardust, an astrologer based in New York City.
 That disconnection can make us flexible, but it may come across to loved ones as spaciness — which could fuel squabbles and misunderstandings.
 We may also forget to make time for activities that nourish us, making us feel super-drained.

 In many ways, 2020 was defined by the fight for social justice, and many of us are happy to carry that energy into 2021.
 We're still living through a global pandemic and feeling the effects of a draining 2020.
 During this retrograde, and especially during the aforementioned square, activists and humanitarians will feel a boost in their motivation to call for more change, fight for the rights of others, and tear down the structures in society as we know them.

-One suggestion: Prioritize reflection and planning during this period instead of action.
+One suggestion: Prioritise reflection and planning during this period instead of action.
 After all, Mercury retrograde has a habit of messing with our actions, so focus on prep work now so you can nail the execution later.
-Hale says it's time to "re-write, re-organize, and re-think."
+Hale says it's time to "re-write, re-organise, and re-think."

 It's not all gloom and doom.
 Stardust says that on February 13, Mercury retrograde and Venus will align.
 "This is a time for big paybacks and rewards for past matters," she explains.
-You can take that literally (the energy may also signify a stimulus check arrival) or figuratively: Your flirtations might finally be reciprocated, for example.
+You can take that literally or figuratively: Your flirtations might finally be reciprocated, for example.